Ahmed al-Sharaa: Split from al-Qaeda

 The Russian entrance into the war led to military setbacks for the Syrian opposition, causing their foreign backers to exert a greater level of influence over them.
-In January 2016, al-Nusra held unity negotiations with other rebel groups in a bid to pre-empt any foreign attempt to co-opt these groups against it.
-When the talks collapsed due to concerns over al-Nusra's affiliation with al-Qaeda, the reformist wing of al-Nusra—which may have comprised a third of its overall membership—presented al-Sharaa with an ultimatum: to sever ties with al-Qaeda and merge with other rebel groups, or face a mass defection.
+In January 2016, al-Nusra Front held unity negotiations with other rebel groups in a bid to pre-empt any foreign attempt to co-opt these groups against it.
+When the talks collapsed due to concerns over Jabhat al-Nusra's affiliation with al-Qaeda, the reformist wing of al-Nusra Front, which may have comprised a third of its overall membership, presented al-Sharaa with an ultimatum: to sever ties with al-Qaeda and merge with other rebel groups, or face a mass defection.

-In July 2016, al-Sharaa convened al-Nusra's Shura Council twice to discuss the matter.
+In July 2016, al-Sharaa convened Jabhat al-Nusra's Shura Council twice to discuss the matter.
 The first council was inconclusive, while the second council settled on a "middle way" after several meetings: to break ties with al-Qaeda outside of Syria while retaining them inside Syria.
 As al-Zawahiri could not be contacted, several senior al-Qaeda leaders, including al-Zawahiri's deputy Abu Khayr al-Masri, approved the split contingent on al-Zawahiri later approving it himself.
 If he did not, the split would have to be reversed.
-Al-Sharaa agreed to these terms, which al-Nusra's Shura Council narrowly approved.
+Al-Sharaa agreed to these terms, which Jabhat al-Nusra's Shura Council narrowly approved.

-On 28 July 2016, al-Sharaa announced that al-Nusra had severed ties with al-Qaeda and rebranded as Jabhat Fateh al-Sham (JFS).
+On 28 July 2016, al-Sharaa announced that al-Nusra Front had severed ties with al-Qaeda and rebranded as Jabhat Fatah al-Sham (JFS).
 He added that the new organisation would have "no affiliation to any external entity".
 Ayman al-Zawahiri was publicly supportive of the split, even though he had rejected the plan when it was presented to him.
-In protest, several leading al-Qaeda loyalists in al-Nusra, including Abu Julaybib, Abu Khadija al-Urduni and Abu Humam al-Shami, left JFS.
-In September 2016, al-Zawahiri authored a letter that harshly reprimanded al-Sharaa for his "act of disobedience", and admonished al-Masri for giving it his approval.
-Due to al-Zawahiri's rejection, al-Masri withdrew his support for the split.
-Al-Qaeda leaders Abdullah Ahmed Abdullah and Saif al-Adel also opposed the split, and al-Sharaa was expected to reverse his decision.
-However, he refused to do so.
+In protest, several leading al-Qaeda loyalists in al-Nusra Front left JFS.